Evgprog/CyberCOVID/README.md

 - {Master} A prediction model based upon linear regression analysis was used for each city.
 After performing regression analysis, a score of 8.0 was chosen as threshold.
 Based on matplotlib four cities with the highest model score were chosen.
 The branch called “master” shows four cities as an example.
 - {Dash} Allows display of a specific city prediction selected from the combo-box y the user.
 Consequently, only the specific city will be selected and then displayed in the local browser via “Dash” based application, upon local host

-The following picture represents an example of Jerusalem:
+The following picture represents an example of prediction based on data of Jerusalem:

 ![Cappture2](https://user-images.githubusercontent.com/74383608/107421801-14af6b00-6b23-11eb-9fe4-d5061293034f.PNG)